domsinclair/vtlgen/assets/help/customise.md

 definition it's unlikely to be perfect out of the box.

-The very first thing that you can do before generating any data at all is to customise the Data Generator config.php file which you can find in the vtl_faker assets folder.
+The very first thing that you can do before generating any data at all is to customise the Data Generator config.php file which you can find in the vtlgen assets folder.

 <div>
 <figure>